Number and Title: The number shows where the principle falls in rules outline and the title is a short description of concept.

 Situation: The primary situation or conditions to which the principle applies.
 This describes the problem or challenges that the principle addresses.
 This is usually only one paragraph long.
 The situation section should explain when it is appropriate to apply these principles and will be used later on to help people find the right principles to address a current challenge.

-Sun Tzu's Rules: This section breaks down the general principle into a series of steps for action or points of analysis.
+Key Methods: This section breaks down the general principle into a series of steps for action or points of analysis.
 It is shown as a numbered list.
-The purpose is to make the general idea actionable.
-These action steps are all based on other priniciples of Sun Tzu's rules.
-The method of Sun Tzu's strategy is to apply one principle by working through the other related principles. the specific rules involved.
-The standard is to use a number list in this section for rules.
-Currently, The Rule Book is limited to three levels of articles.
+The purpose is to make the general principle more actionable as a series of steps.
+These steps are all based on other priniciples of Sun Tzu's Playbook.
+The method of Sun Tzu's strategy is to apply one principle by working through the other related principles to create the needed methods.
+The standard is to use a number list in this section for key methods.

-1. Each step is put in italics.
+1. Each step or key method is put in italics.
 The step is described in terms of the principle involved.
 It is not phrased in terms of the more general principle on which it depends.

 2. A general description of step is given.
 After each principle, it is explained in no more than one paragraph.
 Rather than get too detailed in a single article or listed rules, break concepts up into separate articles.
 The aim is to maximize the result of reading not the amount of information involved just as aim is about maximizing our decisions.